JenniferPylko/openlore/conduits/abrecis/groups/stewards.md

 ## Major Factions

-Many of The Stewards, such as the Syroeb Federation, who occupied the Shajan Caldera, chose a strategy of isolationism.
+Many of The Stewards, such as the Syroeb Federation, who occupied the Shajan Caldera chose a strategy of isolationism.
 The Parados Crusade was an extremist group who would attempt to kill those who were desecrated, that is, anyone who entered pre-obsidian structures.
 The Parados Crusade primarily fought against the expansionism of [DTX](dtx.md), and [Anthony Hill](../figures/anthony-hill.md) propagandized the conflict in order to gain and cement power.